• Skip to primary navigation

 Because conventional pesticide sprays can make a Pharaoh ant problem worse, this species is one of the most difficult to deal with.
 They are a major pest in food production facilities and in hospitals, where they can enter wounds, IV drips, the mouths of sleeping patients, and other sensitive areas.
 Studies on Pharaoh ants in hospitals have found that they often carry harmful bacteria, such as salmonella, Staphylococcus, and Streptococcus.

 Due to their small size, Pharaoh ants cannot bite people or pets and do not cause any damage to the structure of buildings they live in.
+You don’t need to worry about if Pharaoh ants bite.
 Besides their potential to spread disease, they are mostly a nuisance pest.

 Signs of a Pharaoh Ant Infestation

 Usually, the main sign of an infestation is by visually spotting the ants themselves.
-Once they have found a source of food or water, the ants will establish a pheromone trail that other ants will follow.
-Once the ants establish a trail, they can be seen returning again and again.
+Once they have found a source of food or water, this species of sugar ant will establish a pheromone trail that other ants will follow.
+Once they establish ant trails, they can be seen returning again and again.

 Indoor Control